Managing Calls through the Web Interface

 Specify the content source in the Presentation source list:

-to select a file previously uploaded to the terminal, choose the Downloaded files option from the list;
+to select a file previously uploaded to the terminal, choose Downloaded Files from the list;

 To stream content from a source connected to the capture card, select one of the HDMI inputs.

-To send an NDI source available in the network, select it from the list that will be generated automatically (similar to the address book).
+To stream an available NDI feed, select it from the list that will be automatically generated.

-To show content from the second camera, select it from the list.
+To display content from an additional camera, select it from the list.

 If there are multiple connected cameras, you can specify which one should be used for sending video when configuring video capture devices.
 In this case any of the remaining cameras will be used for content sharing.

-You can now start sharing the selected content with your participants by clicking the Share button.
-If the call settings are configured to send a presentation upon connecting a source, the sharing will begin immediately after selecting the content.
+Now you can start sharing the selected content with your participants by clicking the Share button.
+If the call settings were configured to send the presentation upon connection of the source, the sharing will begin immediately after selecting the content.

 # Switching Layouts